 - 4.3 To achieve the waste vision and objectives it is necessary to understand how much future waste needs to be managed.
 The table below sets out the future waste arisings in Leeds (tonnes per annum) and the anticipated change during the plan period.
-This is based on specific projections of future wastes arisings for Leeds as contained in the Background Waste Research Report and the Leeds Wasteflow Model.
-For 'benchmarking' purposes, the DPD projections are compared to those undertaken for the revoked Regional Spatial Strategy for Municipal Solid Waste (MSW) and Commercial & Industrial (C&I) waste. - 4.4 Although the plan period is until 2026, projections for future waste arisings are only provided until 2021.
-This is partly because the now revoked RSS provided projections until 2021.
-As our evidence base was established before this revocation, our local evidence used the same date for consistency.
+This is based on specific projections of future wastes arisings for Leeds as contained in the Background Waste Research Report and the Leeds Wasteflow Model. - 4.4 Future waste arisings have been provided till 2026 in Table 4.1.
+These are based on projections till 2021 that have been extrapolated to 2026.
+A further detailed explanation of this can be found in the Waste Topic Paper.
 On a practicable level, the longer into the future projections are undertaken the more potential there is for inaccuracies and National Planning Guidance only requires Local Planning Authorities to plan for waste uses ten years into the future.
 Furthermore, new facilities are generally constructed with some spare capacity to allow for fluctuations in throughputs during their operational life.